 Rarely, fungi can cause bladder infections.
 Candida is the most common fungus to cause a bladder infection.
 Candida infections of the bladder and urinary tract are much less common than bacterial infections.
 Bladder infections from Candida can occur in patients whose immune system is weakened, individuals who have been treated with powerful antibiotics for other infections, and individuals who have had indwelling urinary catheters.

 Viruses can rarely cause bladder infections.
 Viral cystitis can occur in individuals after bone marrow transplantation and in other individuals with a weakened immune system (immunocompromised individuals).
 Adenovirus can cause bladder infections, and BK is another virus that can cause bladder infections in individuals who have undergone bone marrow transplantation.
+Are you searching for Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 It is vital to modify risk factors, when possible, to decrease the risk of recurrent urinary tract infections.